Saturday, 9 May 2026

 Construction Overview

-1. Crochet 2 hexagons for the main body of the cardigan.
+1. Crochet 2 hexagons for the main body of the cardigan

-2. Crochet additional rows along three sides: center back, bottom, and center front sides.
+2. Crochet additional rows along three sides: center back, bottom, and center front sides

-3. Seam the center back and shoulders.
+3. Seam the center back and shoulder

-5. Add crochet ribbing in the sleeves cuffs.
+5. Add crochet ribbing in the sleeves cuffs

 Hexagon Cardigan Jacket Free Pattern: